Scottish Green Freeports

 Cromarty Green Freeport

-This new freeport zone is made up of the three ports in the area around Inverness along with Inverness Airport itself.
-The ports involved include Port of Cromarty Firth, Port of Nigg and the Port of Inverness.
+This new freeport zone is made up of the four ports in the area around Inverness along with Inverness Airport itself.
+The ports involved include Port of Cromarty Firth, Port of Nigg, Port of Inverness and Ardersier Port.

 Opportunity Cromarty Firth is the consortium behind the freeport and is comprised of partners from the private and public sector.
 From the infrastructure side of the equation this includes: